pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 for use of this system.

 This document is primarily concerned with the process of upgrading Horace and releasing new Horace versions on IDAaaS.
-However, details for how we might update SCARF and how experienced users might access Horace through ISISCOMPUTE are also given for completeness.
+However, details for how we might update SCARF and how experienced users would access Horace through ISISCOMPUTE are also given for completeness.

 ## IDAaaS